jonnor/embeddedml/README.md

 2k samples, 40 classes in 5 major categories.
 Compiled from freesound.org data
 * DCASE 2013.
 Audio Event Detection.
 Indoor office sounds.
 16 classes.
 Segmented.
 19 minutes total.
 * [Google AudioSet](https://research.google.com/audioset/).
 2,084,320 human-labeled 10-second sounds, 632 audio event classes.

+Papers

+* [Acoustic Event Detection Using Machine Learning: Identifying Train Events](http://cs229.stanford.edu/proj2012/McKennaMcLaren-AcousticEventDetectionUsingMachineLearningIdentifyingTrainEvents.pdf).
+Shannon Mckenna,David Mclare.
+Using RMS over 0.125 seconds and 1/3 octave frequency bands.
+Classify individual time instances as train-event, then require a cluster of 3 train events successive.
+"Performance of our classifier was significantly increased when we normalized the noise levels by subtracting out the mean noise level of each 1/3 octave band and dividing by the standard deviation" Used Logistic Regression and SVM.
+From 0.6 to 0.9 true positive rate (depending on site), with `<0.05` false positive rate.
+Tested across 10 sites.

 ## Speech commands